AdamStelmaszczyk/adamstelmaszczyk.github.io/_posts/2023-09-06-psyhos-tips-for-programming-contests.md

 22. Use a good local tester.
 The absolute minimum are two functionalities:

     - multithreading (ability to run multiple tests on separate threads)
     - relative scoring (which is a standard on topcoder)

-   If you don't have your own, use mine: https://github.com/FakePsyho/psytester
+    If you don't have your own, use [mine](https://github.com/FakePsyho/psytester).

 23. Testing speed is often a limiting factor.
 When your solution is compact and easy to extend, you can add/remove features in matter of seconds.
 That means at some point in the contest, testing different versions of your solutions is going to be main bottleneck.